By Sorsa Editorial

 Installpip install xdkpip install tweepyBuilt-inBuilt-in (requests)

-AuthBearer / OAuth 2.0 PKCEBearer / OAuth 1.0aBearer token headerApiKey header
+AuthBearer or OAuth 2.0 PKCEBearer or OAuth 1.0aBearer token headerApiKey header

 Read accessYes (paid per resource)Yes (paid per resource)Yes (paid per resource)Yes (paid per request)